eclipse-threadx/netxduo/README.md

 See [Overview of Azure RTOS NetX Duo](https://learn.microsoft.com/azure/rtos/netx-duo/overview-netx-duo) for the high-level overview, and all documentation and APIs can be found in: [Azure RTOS NetX Duo documentation](https://learn.microsoft.com/azure/rtos/netx-duo/).

-Also there is dedicated [learning path of ThreadX RTOS NetX Duo](https://learn.microsoft.com/training/paths/azure-rtos-netx-duo/) for learning systematically.

 ## Repository Structure and Usage

 ### Directory layout